WilliamMarti/CCNA/CCNA/Wireless/Wireless Security.md

 - More secure than CCMP
 - Its increased efficiency allows higher data throughput than CCMP
 - It is used in WPA3
-- 2 x Algorithims
+- 2 x Algorithms
+	- AES (Advanced Encryption Standard) counter mode for encryption
 	- GMAC (Galois Message Authentication Code) used as a MIC for integrity
-	- AES counter mode for encryption

-##### Wifi Protected Access
+##### Wi-Fi Protected Access

-Wifi Alliance developed 3x WPA certification for wireless devices
+Wi-Fi Alliance developed 3x WPA certification for wireless devices
 - WPA
 - WPA2
 - WPA3